Mothership357/e-Bundle-Court-Bundling-Software/README.md

 INSTALLATION

-1)Download files and extract node_modules to the same directory folder.
+1)Download files and extract node_modules (parts 1, 2 and 3) all to the same directory folder.

 2)run eBundle.bat.